castorini/anserini/docs/regressions/regressions-msmarco-v1-passage.unicoil-noexp.cached.md

 The experiments on this page are not actually reported in the paper.
 Here, a variant model without expansion is used.

+In these experiments, we are using cached queries (i.e., cached results of query encoding).

 The exact configurations for these regressions are stored in [this YAML file](../../src/main/resources/regression/msmarco-v1-passage.unicoil-noexp.cached.yaml).
 Note that this page is automatically generated from [this template](../../src/main/resources/docgen/templates/msmarco-v1-passage.unicoil-noexp.cached.template) as part of Anserini's regression pipeline, so do not modify this page directly; modify the template instead and then run `bin/build.sh` to rebuild the documentation.